Palazzo Grimani di Santa Maria Formosa: Room of the fireplace

-The large corner room, belonging to the oldest part of the building, was renovated in the sixties of the sixteenth century.
+The large corner room, belonging to the oldest part of the building, was renovated in the 1560s.
 It is dominated by the splendid fireplace surmounted by colored marble and large stucco decorations, where niches and shelves housed other archaeological pieces from the Grimani collection.
 The elegance of the faces portrayed in profile, the quality of the garlands and the fruits and the amazing monster with the gaping mouth, visible in the center, suggest the genius and inventive extravagance of Federico Zuccari.
 On the walls are still visible fragments of a fresco decoration that recalls the colonnade of the courtyard.

 DOMUS GRIMANI 1594 -2019

 On 7 May 2019 the exhibition "DOMUS GRIMANI 1594 - 2019" was inaugurated.
 It celebrates the temporary return of many masterpieces of Greek, Roman and Renaissance art, belonging to Giovanni Grimani's collection and their relocation to the rooms where they found until the patriarch's death.

 The exhibit itinerary develops in a row of rooms (Camaron d'Oro, Sala a Fogliami, Antitribuna) leading to the Tribuna, through the only original entrance to it.

 In addition to the sculptures from the National Archaeological Museum of Venice, there are also exhibited some 16th-century furnishings from other Venetian museums and private collections, with the intention of recreating an aristocratic 16th century residence: one of the most noteworthy works, a tapestry of Medici manufacture based on a design by Francesco Salviati, two wooden cabinets, bronzes by Jacopo Sansovino and Tiziano Aspetti, two bronze firedogs by Girolamo Campagna and a table inlaid with ancient marbles and lapis lazuli belonged to the Grimani family.